SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 If we define that functions begin at `0x8000_1000`, then we can define `a` to always have the address `0x8000_1000` and `b` to have address `0x8000_1200` and so on.
 That means each function could have 128 instructions in it (0x200 / 0x4 == 0x80 == 128), and we could fit 24 functions total (0x3000 / 0x200 == 0x18 == 24).

+With the goal of leaving ourselves some spare capacity, we'll restrict ourselves to functions from 'a' to 'u', leaving the memory from 0x80003a00 to 0x80004000 free for whatever we might want to do later (such as a stack!)

-While simple, this approach comes with real downsides which we need to be aware of:
+While simple, our approach of defining static addresses for functions comes with real downsides which we need to be aware of:

 1) All functions are the same size, so a function which is only a couple of instructions takes as much RAM as a complex function.
 2) It's easy for one function to clobber another; with enough instructions, `a` can grow past the start of `b`.